 Earth Day began in 1970 as a teach-in at universities across the country amidst concerns about pollution and sustainability.
 In some way or another, we all rely on natural resources.
 That means we all have a responsibility to use sustainable habits and avoid unnecessary pollution.
 Our Earth Day lesson plans give students easy strategies they can use to reduce their waste and live more sustainably.

 Not only are there many steps students can take to save water, electricity, plastic, and paper, many of these ideas can engage students’ creativity.
-How will your class celebrate the 50th anniversary of Earth Day?
+To begin using and customizing our Earth Day lessons, register for a Gynzy account today!

 Learning to Save Electricity